taskctl/taskctl/README.md

 Any character with a special meaning can be escaped with a backslash (`\`).

 ## Contexts
-Contexts allow you to set up execution environment, shell or binaries which will run your task, up/down commands etc
+Contexts allow you to set up execution environment, variables, binary which will run your task, up/down commands etc.
 ```yaml
 contexts:
   local: